 But with more than 270 million motor vehicles registered in the U.S. and a long tradition of powering cars and trucks with fossil fuels, how will it be possible to make this switch?

-On Sept.
-23, California Gov. Gavin Newsom announced that after 2035, sales of gas-powered vehicles would be banned in California, a state where more than 50% of greenhouse emissions are generated by transportation.
+In 2020, California Gov. Gavin Newsom announced that after 2035, sales of gas-powered vehicles would be banned in California, a state where more than 50% of greenhouse emissions are generated by transportation.
 This ban includes gas-electric hybrid vehicles and, more generally, any vehicle with tailpipe emissions.

 The governor’s executive order leaves a lot of unanswered questions.
 Will the proposed ban so far into the future have teeth?
 What will it actually accomplish if it becomes policy?
 Can it set the tone for the rest of the country and open the floodgates to a green transportation future?